Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

-For the analysis of the fraction subtraction dataset, we set the four hyperparameters to be $S=300$, $R=10$, $T=550$, and $D=50$.
-For the ECPE, we set them to be $S=1000$, $R=10$, $T=550$, and $D=50$, and for the TIMSS 2003 mathematics, we assigned $S=400$, $R=10$, $T=550$, and $D=50$.
-The succeeding analyses were performed on a laptop computer with 6-Core Intel i9 and 32 GB memory.
-All the datasets for the empirical study were retrieved from the CDM R package \parencite{robitzsch_cdm_2020}.
-The Gibbs sampler \parencite{chung_gibbs_2019} used in the fraction subtraction and ECPE datasets was originally written in the R program \parencite{r_development_core_team_r_2020}.
-Accordingly, we re-implemented it as Julia code for better comparability.
-Following the specification by \textcite{chung_gibbs_2019}, we ran three chains of 100,000 iterations with 50,000 burn-in for the Gibbs sampler.
-In addition, we parallelized the computation of each run and chain of iterations for both the proposed method and the Gibbs sampler using the ``Distributed" standard library in Julia.
+For the analysis of the fraction subtraction dataset, we set the four hyperparameters to $S=300$, $R=10$, $T=550$, and $D=50$.
+For the ECPE, we set them to $S=1200$, $R=10$, $T=550$, and $D=50$, and for the TIMSS 2003 mathematics, we assigned $S=400$, $R=10$, $T=550$, and $D=50$.
+Hyperparameters were set differently across different datasets to avoid such Q-matrix estimates that possess irregular items by which no attribute is measured, contain irregular attributes with which no measurement item is associated, or exhibit a substantially poor model fit.
+The same setting specified in the simulation study was also applied for the VB estimation of the DINA model parameters.
+The analyses were performed on a desktop computer with 12-core AMD Ryzen 9 3900X and 64 GB memory.
+The Gibbs sampler \parencite{chung_gibbs_2019} and EM-based algorithm \parencite{chen_statistical_2015} used in the fraction subtraction and ECPE datasets were originally written in the R program \parencite{r_development_core_team_r_2020}.
+Accordingly, we re-implemented them as Julia code for better comparability.
+Following the original specification by \textcite{chung_gibbs_2019}, we ran three chains of 100,000 iterations with 50,000 burn-in parallelly by using three cores for the Gibbs sampler.
+For the EM-based algorithm, we ran this algorithm with 10 different tuning parameter values, parallelized these 10 implementations with 10 cores, and selected the Q-matrix estimate that yields the best-fitted value of the objective function as a final estimate.
+For the proposed method, we parallelized the computation of 10 runs ($R=10$) with 10 cores.
+It should be noted that, although performing 10 chains of the Gibbs sampler with 10 cores is theoretically possible, this estimation would be infeasible because implementing these 10 chains with 100,000 iterations requires a substantial amount of memory usage.
+Additionally, from the results of the simulation and empirical studies in \textcite{chung_gibbs_2019}, its original specification would suffice for an accurate estimation.
+Thus, we set three chains for the Gibbs sampler.
+The parallel computing was implemented by the \texttt{Distributed} standard library in Julia.